- Students discuss possible impacts of zebra mussels on the Hudson River ecosystem

 - Copies of “Zebra Mussel Fact Sheet” to hand out

-Engagement: Show students pictures or examples of zebra mussels and the native unionid mussels.
+Show the students pictures or examples of zebra mussels and the native unionid mussels.
 Ask: What do you know about the zebra mussel invasion?
 Remind students that the invasion began in the Hudson River in 1991.
 If students haven’t done the introduction to the invasive species lesson, use images from that PowerPoint to pique interest.
 Ask what they think happened to the native mussel population, the population of plankton and water clarity.
 Record their hypotheses on the board.

 Students play the game “Mussel Your Way In” (instructions below).